zubata88/mdgru/docs/how_to_use.rst

     --nclasses 4 --num_threads 4 --only_train

-In this setup, we can omit the '--locationtesting' and append '--onlytrain' in its place, to specify, that we want to stop the procedure after the training process.
+In this setup, we can omit the '--locationtesting' and append '--only_train' in its place, to specify, that we want to stop the procedure after the training process.

 Furthermore, it is in most cases advisable to use a certain amount of